 Kadokawa’s intentions for the anime series will probably be forecast by the characters that end up in Isekai Quartet Season 3.
 Admittedly, yes, labeling Plunderer as an isekai anime is something of a stretch, but could it be possible that Plunderer’s Licht and Hina will be joining the chibi isekai gang rather than Cautious Hero’s Seiya and Ristarte or BOFURI’s Maple and Sally?

-The anime may have suffered from a rocky start but let’s just hope the end credits for Episode 24 tease a future for the Plunderer Season 2 anime.
+The anime may have suffered from a rocky start but Episode 24 left an opening for the Plunderer Season 2 anime.
+Arguably, there is already enough chapters available for a single-cour sequel, but a two-cour anime will require about 15 to 20 new chapters.

 Plunderer S2 spoilers (plot summary/synopsis)

-Note: This article was initially published before Plunderer Episode 24 aired in Japan.
-Spoilers for Plunderer Season 2 assume that the story will pick up with Volume 8.
+Note: Spoilers for Plunderer Season 2 assume that the story will pick up with Volume 10: Chapter 38.